nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </box>

 ### 5.2.4 Editing a Client’s Details: `edit`
 Edits an existing client in Prudy.
 Does not edit his/her policies.
-See [editing a policy](#editing-a-policy-edit-policy) for more info on the command.
+See [editing a policy](#533-editing-a-policy-edit-policy) for more info on the command.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the client at the specified `INDEX`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
 * You can remove all the client's tags by typing `t/` without specifying any tags after it.